 7 Day Best of Kwando Botswana Safari

-Fly in by light aircraft and spend six nights in some of Botswana's most productive game-viewing areas, combining Kwando's best camps: Splash, Lebala, and Lagoon.
-Spend two nights at each camp, or spend three nights at Splash and three nights at either Lagoon or Lebala.
-All three safari camps are in large private concessions and offer a variety of game-viewing activities.
-Kwando is known for its commitment to a high-quality, traditional safari experience that focuses on authentic bush encounters and the best possible wildlife sightings.
+Fly in by light aircraft and immerse yourself in Botswana's most productive game-viewing areas with six nights at Kwando's premier camps: Splash, Lebala, and Lagoon.
+All camps are situated in vast private concessions, offering a range of game-viewing activities.
+Kwando is renowned for its dedication to providing a high-quality, traditional safari experience, focusing on authentic bush encounters and unparalleled wildlife sightings

 Botswana and Victoria Falls Safari